airyhq/airy/docs/docs/api/http.md

 #### Tag a conversation

 Tags an existing conversation with an existing tag.
-Returns 200 if successful.
+Returns status code 200 if successful.

 `POST /conversations.tag`

-**Sample Request**
+**Sample request**

 ```json5
 {